dortmans/baxter/README.md

 >NOTE: This script will automatically create a ROS workspace with the [Baxter SDK](https://github.com/RethinkRobotics/baxter).

+Now you could test your setup using for instance the [Wobbler Example](http://sdk.rethinkrobotics.com/wiki/Wobbler_Example):

+    rosrun baxter_examples joint_velocity_wobbler.py

+More examples to test kan be found [here](http://sdk.rethinkrobotics.com/wiki/Examples#SDK_Examples) and [here](http://sdk.rethinkrobotics.com/wiki/Showcase).

 ## Using a Simulated Baxter

-In case you want to use the Baxter Simulator (in Gazebo) open a new terminal window and enter following commands:
+In case you want to use a Baxter Simulator (in Gazebo) open a new terminal window and enter following commands:

     cd ~/baxter
     ./start_simulator.bash